cfmeyers/CUNYfirst-pAPI/README.md

 #CUNYfirst-pAPI

-###Built with love by Queens College CSCI 370, Group C

 This "pseudo-API" is being built with [Rails::API](https://github.com/rails-api/rails-api) to provide easier access to CUNYfirst course registration data using a JSON RESTful API.
 It is currently filled with a small amount of seed data pulled from off the internet.
 In time it will be filled with data parsed from the actual CUNYfirst database.

 The current proof-of-concept is being hosted at on heroku.